Traumatic Tooth Injuries in Manhattan

 How Do You Fix a Loose Tooth From Trauma?

 When you have a loose tooth, try to push it back into position gently.
 If the tooth is so loose that it has fallen out, you can try to replant the tooth by placing it back in the socket.
 Only do this with adult teeth — not baby teeth.
 Once the tooth is in position, bite down just enough to keep the tooth from falling out and get to an endodontist at once.

 Treatment for a Traumatic Tooth Injury

 Seeing an endodontist quickly and receiving the necessary treatment offers the best chance to save your tooth.
 In many cases, you may require a root canal to treat the dislodged or knocked-out tooth.
 Root canals preserve the root structure of the tooth, which can help keep all the teeth in their proper places.
 When the pulp of the tooth is damaged, a root canal will be the next step, no matter how you sustained the traumatic injury.

 During the procedure, Dr. Lipner will treat the tooth pulp to eliminate diseased or infected material.
 He will remove debris in the root as well.
 He will then place a temporary filling over the treated area, which will remain until you visit your dentist for a permanent crown.

 Do You Have a Traumatic Injury to a Tooth?

-If your teeth have sustained a traumatic injury and you are experiencing pain, contact Midtown Endodontist NYC to schedule an appointment.
-You can also call us at 646-665-7208 and request a free consultation.
+Back and front tooth pain after trauma can happen to anyone.
+If your teeth have sustained a traumatic injury and you need an emergency endodontist, contact Midtown Endodontist NYC to schedule an appointment.
+You can also call us at (347) 708-8795 and request a free consultation.